Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 There are no big resort hotels on Symi, most accommodations are similar to mine, apartments rented by locals or small B&B’s.
 As a result, the vast majority of tourism to the island is in the form of day trips from nearby Rhodes or Kos.

-The first ferry arrives at 9:30am and between the hours of 10am and 4:00pm, the streets of Symi swell with camera-toting, socks-and-sandals-wearing tourists.
+The first ferry arrives at 9:30am and between the hours of 10am and 4:00pm, the narrow lanes of Symi swell with day trip visitors.

 During this mid-day occupation, most locals (and those of us who wish we were) retreat to the solitude of the hills.